 Following the fatal crashes of two Boeing 737 MAX aircraft that are suspected to have been caused by the malfunction of the aircraft's automated flight control system, all Boeing 737 MAX aircraft were grounded in March 2019.
-Among North American airlines, Air Canada, American, Southwest and United were affected.
+Among North American airlines, Air Canada, American, Southwest and United are being affected.
 At the time of the grounding, Boeing 737 MAX aircraft accounted for approximately 1.5% of U.S. airline seat capacity.
-On November 18, 2020, the FAA issued an order formally rescinding the grounding of the Boeing 737 MAX aircraft, clearing the way for its return to service.
+On November 18, 2020, the FAA signed an order formally rescinding the grounding of the Boeing 737 MAX aircraft, clearing the way for its return to service.
 On December 29, 2020, the Boeing 737 MAX aircraft returned to providing passenger service in the United States.
-See APPENDIX C - Review of Airport Properties Net Revenues Projection under the heading "Key Factors Affecting the Net Revenues Projection - Aviation Activity Projection Risk Factors - Aviation Safety and Security Concerns."